 Trinity Rep Announces A CHRISTMAS CAROL

-Trinity Rep presents its annual holiday tradition, A Christmas Carol.
-Noted for being a new production each year, the 2019 production has been inspired by the senses, with a focus on the sights, sounds, and smells of the holiday season.
-With an abundance of dancing and singing, this year the production will be directed by Kate Bergstrom.
-Beloved acting company member Jude Sandy will be playing the role of Ebenezer Scrooge.
-A Christmas Carol runs November 7 through December 29, with press opening on Tuesday, November 12 at 7:30 pm.
-Among the ten most-attended productions of A Christmas Carol in America each year, Trinity Rep's production has become a southern New England tradition, serving over 1.6 million people since its inception more than four decades ago.
-Last year's production was the highest-selling show in Trinity Rep's history.
+Trinity Rep is proud to present its annual holiday tradition, A Christmas Carol.
+Noted for being a new production each year, the 2018 production has been inspired by a traditional telling of the famed Dickens classic.
+This year the production will be directed Mark Valdez, who directed Fuente Ovejuna, or Like Sheep to Water at Trinity Rep in 2017.
+Beloved acting company member and one of last year's co-directors, Stephen Thorne, will be playing the role of Ebenezer Scrooge.
+The production will also feature community choirs in each performance.
+All shows will feature a different choir from the Rhode Island area, performing traditional holiday songs.
+A Christmas Carol runs November 8 through December 30, with press opening on Tuesday, November 13 at 7:30 pm.
+Among the ten most-attended productions of A Christmas Carol in America each year, Trinity Rep's production has become a southern New England tradition, serving over 1.5 million people since its inception four decades ago.
+Last year's production was the highest-selling show in Trinity Rep's history, and this year's tickets are already out-selling last year.
 More show details are online at TrinityRep.com/carol.
-Tickets start at $27 and are available online or by contacting the box office at (401) 351-4242.
+Tickets start at $25 and are available online or by contacting the box office at (401) 351-4242.

 Founding Artistic Director Adrian Hall first added A Christmas Carol To Trinity Rep's lineup in 1977, just four years after moving into the company's current home at the Lederer Theater Center on Washington Street.
 Since then the production has been a holiday staple for generations of families in Southern New England.
 Trinity Rep's production is set apart from other holiday productions by the fact that it is re-imagined every year by a new director, cast, and set of designers.